-World War III News: Russia Upset After 300 US Marines Deployed To Norway
+World War 3 News: Russia Upset After 300 U.S. Marines Deployed To Norway

 “For the first four weeks they will have basic winter training, learn how to cope with skis and to survive in the Arctic environment.
 It has nothing to do with Russia or the current situation.”

-The Marines will be located at the Vaernes military base, which is around 900 miles away from the Russian border, sparking worries about World War III in the news.
+The Marines will be located at the Vaernes military base, which is around 900 miles away from the Russian border, sparking worries about World War 3 in the news.
 When the Marines reached the base, the temperatures were a punishing 28 degrees Fahrenheit, it has been reported.

 For the first time since World War II hundreds of #US #marines have been deployed in #Norway: https://t.co/1cIIkiQt9p pic.twitter.com/pT8hqNbZN4